Galen Guengerich, Senior Minister

 Alejandro Hernandez-Valdez, Music Director

-Esteemed conductor, pianist, and composer Dr. Alejandro Hernandez-Valdez was named Artistic Director of Musica Viva NY and Director of Music of the historic Unitarian Church of All Souls in Manhattan in 2015.
+Esteemed conductor and pianist Dr. Alejandro Hernandez-Valdez was named Artistic Director of Musica Viva NY and Director of Music of the historic Unitarian Church of All Souls in Manhattan in 2015.
 He is also Co-Founder of the New Orchestra of Washington and Artistic Director of the Victoria Bach Festival.
-He has earned accolades from The Washington Post as a conductor “with the incisive clarity of someone born to the idiom,” as well as praise from The New York Times for leading “a stirring performance” of Brahms’ Ein Deutsches Requiem.
 He is featured in El mundo en las manos/Creadores mexicanos en el extranjero (The World in Their Hands/Creative Mexicans Abroad), a book by the Mexican Ministry of Foreign Affairs honoring Mexican nationals who are leading figures in diverse artistic fields.
+In 2016, during Hernandez-Valdez was named the third Artistic Director of the Victoria Bach Festival in Texas.
 He is the recipient of a 2016 Shenandoah Conservatory Alumni of Excellence Award for his exemplary contribution to his profession, national level of prominence, and exceptional integrity.
 He resides in New York City and Washington, D.C.

 David Robb, Assistant Minister for Adult Education